 - Maintain an efficient workflow by organizing your projects and files in folders.

-- Learn to talk in the video editing lingo like jump-cuts, montage, cutaways, etc., which will help impress clients.
+- Learn to talk in the video editing lingo like jump-cuts, montages, cutaways, etc., which will help impress clients.

 - Color correct your clips to look as realistic as possible or differentiate certain scenes from others.

 - Selecting good music will trigger a stronger emotion from your audience.
-You can also add texts or graphics to your videos.
+You can also add text or graphics to your videos.

 Above all else, you need to be creative because, at the end of it all, your goal is to tell a story through your capturing and editing skills.